Postgraduate Research Course

 You can choose to follow a traditional thesis approach, where you write a dissertation, or follow a 'three paper' thesis, where you produce three research articles, framed by an introduction and conclusion.
 Your supervisors support you to submit these papers to conferences and for publication in international journals, so you can begin to build you research portfolio well before graduation.

 This PhD gives you the opportunity to interrogate issues surrounding the contemporary workplace and how these relate to wider society on a local and global level.
-This programme attracts students from a variety of backgrounds and nationalities, with wide ranging social science research interests.
-Our current students range from recent graduates from a variety of disciplines to experienced practitioners, professionals and policy makers, exploring areas such as perceptions of luxury branding, the limitations of the business case for gender equality at work, the impact of change programmes within the NHS, and spatial technologies of control within the retail industry.
+This programme attracts students from a variety of backgrounds and nationalities who have a wide range of social science research interests.
+Our current students range from recent graduates from a variety of disciplines to experienced practitioners, professionals, and policymakers, exploring areas such as perceptions of luxury branding, the limitations of the business case for gender equality at work, the impact of change programmes within the NHS, and spatial technologies of control within the retail industry.

 You can tailor your work to a profession or sector of your choice and may choose to pursue research in one of the following areas: